Home Hacks Just as Brilliant Today as They Were 100 Years Ago

 Hollow Door Fixer

-If you have a sizable hole in a painted hollow-core door, here’s a quick way to fix it: Completely fill the hole with spray foam insulation (a can costs about $4 at home centers) so the foam is about level with the door surface.
+If you have a sizable hole in a painted hollow-core door, here’s a quick way to fix it: Completely fill the hole with spray foam insulation, so the foam is about level with the door surface.
 Allow it to dry overnight.
 The foam will expand slightly as it dries, forming a slight mound.
 Slice off the mound with a razor knife so the foam is slightly lower than the door surface.
 Apply one or two coats of drywall compound, sand it smooth when dry, and paint. — Richard Loeb Jr.

 Roof Gutter Tool Trays

 Here’s my solution to workbench clutter: I mounted vinyl gutters along both ends of my workbench to hold small tools and other items that usually end up buried on the work surface.
 The gutters are durable, inexpensive, and it’s easy to find things in them.
 An added benefit is that small items that get knocked off the workbench no longer fall on the floor.
-Use an end cap at each end. — Scott Wright.
-Gutters aren’t only great for a workbench, see how they’re great in a kitchen too.
+Use an end cap at each end. — Scott Wright

 Do those plastic downspout splashblocks tend to wander away from the foundation of your house, allowing water to seep into the basement?
 To prevent this, drill two holes through the hefty corners of the plastic at the back end.
 To anchor it, drive two large spikes through the holes into the ground. — Joseph Perrone